chingyaolai/Antarctic-fracture-detection/README.md

 # Antarctic fracture detection with U-Net
 [![DOI](https://zenodo.org/badge/259829938.svg)](https://zenodo.org/badge/latestdoi/259829938)

 We use **U-Net** to detect fracture locations from satellite imagery across Antarctica (125m-resolution MOA imagery (2009); [https://doi.org/10.7265/N5KP8037](https://doi.org/10.7265/N5KP8037)).
 Ice fractures result in the collapse of Antartctica ice-shelves, which is expected to destabilize glacier flows into the ocean and accelerate glabal sea-level rise.
-The outcome of this research will provide a thorough map of fracture distribution across Antarctica, which is important for evaluating the impact of ice fractures on the future sea-level.
+We trained the U-Net with the labeled imagery, and applied the trained model to detect fracture across the Antarctic ice shelvse.
+In Fig. 1 the fracture/non-fracture locations are denoted white/black.

 ## File descriptions:
 Input images and the corresponding labeled images are in the format of .tif.
 The filenames of the labeled images ends with "_mask.tif".
 The imput image is a grey-valued image with one channel. labeled images contains only two grey values corresponding to two two classes (fracture: 255 and non fractutre: 0).